White-eared night heron

-The white-eared night heron (Gorsachius magnificus) is a species of heron in the family Ardeidae.
+The white-eared night heron (Oroanassa magnifica) is a species of heron in the family Ardeidae.
 It is found in southern China and northern Vietnam.
-IN 2018, it has been also reported from Valmiki National Park, India.
+In 2018, it was also reported in Valmiki National Park, India and in 2025, it was camera-trapped in Namdapha National Park, India.
 It is threatened by habitat loss and habitat fragmentation.

 Taxonomy

 The white-eared night heron was collected in Hainan by John Whitehead.
 It was described as Nycticorax magnifica by William Robert Ogilvie-Grant in 1899.
 The species is monotypic.